JohnCoene/javascript-for-r/_book/7-04-webpack-advanced.md

 export { counter };
 ```

 We need to add the import statement to bring in the `counter` function and run it in the `renderValue` method.
-Packer also added the htmlwidgets external dependency, which is imported below with `import 'widgets'`.
+Packer also added the htmlwidgets external dependency\index{dependency}, which is imported below with `import 'widgets'`.

 Because we left the _R function_ `countup` untouched, we have to use the default `message` variable it accepts.
 Ideally, this argument in the R function should be renamed to something more adequate.